-"The story of the actual fighting has often been told by military men who were engaged in it, and we do not deem it necessary to give a description of it among the local chiefs of every town, distely after the first shot the insurgents opened fire all along their line and continued to fire until about midnight; and to oppose the American invasion.
-See about 4 o'clock on the morning of Feb.
-5 the insurgents again opened fire all around the city and kept it up until the Americans charged them and drove them with great slaughter out of their trenches.
-"After the landing of our troops, Aguinaldo made up his mind that it would be first lieutenant and every 104 a captain; necessary to fight the Americans, and after the making of the treaty of peace at elect their chiefs of leaders.
-Make it | Paris this determination was strengthened.
+"The story of the actual fighting has often been told by military men who were engaged in it, and we do not deem it necessary to give a description of it here.
+It is known of all men that immediately after the first shot the insurgents opened fire all along their line and continued to fire until about midnight; and about 4 o'clock on the morning of Feb.
+5 the insurgents again opened fire all around the city and kept it up until the Americans charged them and drove them with great slaughter out of their trenches,

+"After the landing of our troops, Aguinaldo made up his mind that it would be necessary to fight the Americans, and after the making of the treaty of peace at Paris this determination was strengthened.
 He did not openly declare that he intended to fight the Americans, but he excited everybody, and especially the military men, by claiming independence, and it is doubtful whether he had the power to check or control the army at the time hostilities broke out.
 Deplorable as war is, the one in which we are now engaged was unavoidable by us.
 We were attacked by a bold, adventurous and enthusiastic army.
 No alternative was left to us, except ignominious retreat.
 It is not to be conceived of that any American would have sanctioned the surrender of Manila to the insurgents.
-Our obligations to other nations, and to the friendly Filipinos, and to ourselves and our flag dereport of the fulfillment of all that is manded that force should be met by force.
+Our obligations to other nations, and to the friendly Filipinos, and to ourselves and our flag demanded that force should be met by force.
 Whatever the future of the Philippines may be, there is no course open to us now except the prosecution of the war until the insurgents are reduced to submission.
 The commission is of the opinion that there has been no time since the destruction of the Spanish squadron by Admiral Dewey when it was possible to withdraw our forces from the islands either with honor to ourselves or with safety to the inhabitants."